Powered by RND

 About Made For Us

 Made For Us is an award-winning podcast for anyone who’s curious about how to design for inclusivity.
-Join us each week for conversations with founders, designers, product inclusion leaders and other creative minds who are challening the status quo of how everyday products are designed.
+An Apple Podcasts Editors' Choice, Made For Us entered Apple's top 10 Design chart this year, reaching #2 in Canada and #3 in the U.S. and Australia.
+Join us each week for conversations with founders, designers, product inclusion leaders and other creative minds who are challenging the status quo of how everyday products are designed.
 Each episode will bring you insights from people who've spent years thinking, perhaps even obsessing, about how to develop products or build companies that are inclusive from the start.
-AWARDS 2024 Signal Awards: Bronze winner: Most Inspirational Podcast 2024 International Women's Podcast Awards: Finalist: Moment of Insight from a Role Model for 'Reflections on creating the headscarf emoji, with Rayouf Alhumedhi Finalist: Moment of Visionary Leadership for 'No going back': lessons from P&G's product inclusion journey, with Sam Latif'
+AWARDS 2025 International Women's Podcast Awards: Runner-up: Moment of Absolute Honesty Finalist: Moment of Behind-the-Scenes Briliance 2024 Signal Awards: Bronze winner: Most Inspirational Podcast 2024 International Women's Podcast Awards: Finalist: Moment of Insight from a Role Model & Moment of Visionary Leadership

 Podcast website

-Listen to Made For Us, Fresh Air and many other podcasts from around the world with the radio.net app
+Listen to Made For Us, The Moth and many other podcasts from around the world with the radio.net app

 Get the free radio.net app